user95f85f/diablo-2-tools/README.txt

   the output into here:
 cd /usr/share/diablo-2-tools/
 perl change.pl *copy-and-paste-here*
-# and that will change your toon from stamina to full rejuvs.
+# and that will change your toon from stamina to regular rejuvs.